gzmask/embodier-gcode-webgl/README.md

-# gcode layer view
+# gcode layer viewer

-Transform a Gcode file of a 3d printable model into single extrusion.
+View Gcode extrusion paths in WebGL

 ## Usage
-open resources/public/index.html in any modern browser
+open resources/public/index.html in any modern browser that has WebGL enabled.

-## Design
-Using the slic3r's feature: --export-svg        Export a SVG file containing slices instead of G-code. to produce a single extrusion.

-## Repl how to
+## Debugging with Repl how to
 Using austin
 lein repl
 (cemerick.austin.repls/exec :exec-cmds ["open" "-ga" "/Applications/Google Chrome.app"])